ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 The content and encoding of this evidence in a CSR are not constrained by [{{I-D.ietf-lamps-csr-attestation}}].
 Hence, it is possible to use the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}} or, when a DER-based encoding of claims is desired, {{I-D.ietf-rats-pkix-evidence}}.
-For the latter, ASN.1 {{X.680}}{{RFC5912}} is used to describe the claims and for EATs the claims are defined in CDDL.
+For the latter, ASN.1 {{X.680}}{{RFC5912}} is used to describe the claims, and for EATs the claims are defined in CDDL.

-This specification defines the architecture of key attestation and registers claims for use with {{I-D.ietf-rats-eat}}
+This specification defines the architecture for performing key attestation and registers claims for use with {{I-D.ietf-rats-eat}}
 and {{I-D.ietf-rats-pkix-evidence}}.

 # Terminology